 Crisp outside and properly chewy and dimpled within, these homemade English muffins are the real deal.
-What you do with all those nooks and crannies is up to you, but you won’t go wrong with a slathering of butter and jam or a soft-fried egg and some bacon.
-(Yeah, we’re hungry now, too.)–Jenny Howard
+What you do with all those nooks and crannies is up to you, but you won’t go wrong with a simple slathering of butter.
+Or perhaps some jam.
+Or maybe an egg and some bacon.
+Or a tasty egg bite stuffed in the middle.
+Or…yeah, we’re hungry now, too.–Jenny Howard

 - 1 1/2 teaspoons active dry yeast